 CFUW Guelph has been advocating for a Basic Income Guarantee for all Canadians since 2013.
-In support of this goal we partnered with the Imaging a Difference Future Group (discussion group based in Guelph) to present a webinar exploring the concept of a Universal Basic Income (UBI).
+In support of this goal we partnered with the Imagining a Difference Future Group (discussion group based in Guelph) to present a webinar exploring the concept of a Universal Basic Income (UBI).

 The UBI webinar was held on November 18, 2020, exploring the concept of Universal Basic Income in Canada.
-The event featuring Evelyn Forget, Chandra Pasma, Senator Kim Pate and Jessie Golem.
+The event featured Evelyn Forget, Chandra Pasma, Senator Kim Pate and Jessie Golem.
 To view the webinar recording, click here.

 To read more about Basic Income

 Basic Income Canada Network: https://www.basicincomecanada.org/

 Ontario Basic Income Network: https://www.obin.ca/